 We can perform the following searches in Elasticsearch:

-Multi-index, Multitype search – All search APIs can be applied across all multiple indices with the support for the multi-index system.
+Multi-index, Multitype search: All search APIs can be applied across all multiple indices with the support for the multi-index system.
 We can search certain tags across all indices as well as all across all indices and all types.

-URI search – A search request is executed purely using a URI by providing request parameters.
+URI search: A search request is executed purely using a URI by providing request parameters.

-Request body search – A search request can be executed by a search DSL, that includes the query DSL within the body.
+Request body search:A search request can be executed by a search DSL, that includes the query DSL within the body.

-Term-based Queries – Queries like the term query or fuzzy query are the low-level queries that do not have analysis phase.A term Query for the term Foo searches for the exact term in the inverted index and calculates the IDF/TF relevance score for every document that has a term.
+Term-based Queries : Queries like the term query or fuzzy query are the low-level queries that do not have analysis phase.A term Query for the term Foo searches for the exact term in the inverted index and calculates the IDF/TF relevance score for every document that has a term.

-Full-text Queries – Queries like match query or query string queries are the high-level queries that understand that mapping of a field.As soon as the query assembles the complete list of items it executes the appropriate low-level query for every term, and finally combines their results to produce the relevance score of every document.
+Full-text Queries : Queries like match query or query string queries are the high-level queries that understand that mapping of a field.As soon as the query assembles the complete list of items it executes the appropriate low-level query for every term, and finally combines their results to produce the relevance score of every document.

 The aggregation framework provides aggregated data based on search query.It can be seen as a unit of work that builds analytic information over the set of documents.There are different types of aggregations with different purpose and outputs.

 Yes, Elasticsearch can be used as a replacement for a database as the Elasticsearch is very powerful.
 It offers features like multitenancy, sharding and Replication, distribution and cloud Realtime get, Refresh, commit, versioning and re-indexing and many more, which make it an apt replacement of a database.